 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now

-One of the most common reasons doctors make the decision for an emergency C-section is due to fetal or maternal distress.
-For instance, if the baby’s heartbeat is too fast or too slow, or if a mother is having medical difficulties, doctors can make the decision to deliver the baby immediately.
+For instance, if the baby’s heartbeat is too fast or slow, or if a mother has medical difficulties, doctors can decide to deliver the baby immediately.

 If a mother’s labor is not progressing as it should, an emergency C-section may become a necessity.
 Prolonged labor can cause a host of problems.
 The baby is at an increased risk of oxygen deprivation, sepsis, and intracranial hemorrhage.